A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: An overview of Part 1

 Our starting point is actually natural and simple.
 The generalization of Schur duality beyond type $A$ in the literature is not suitable to our goal, since it replaces the Lie algebra/group of type $A$ by its classical counterpart and modifies the symmetric group to become a Brauer algebra (or a quantum version of such).
 For our purpose, as we look for a substitute for KL theory where the Hecke algebras have played a key role, we ask for some quantum group like object with a coproduct (not Schur type algebra) which centralizes the Hecke algebra of type $B_n$ when acting on $\VV^{\otimes n}$.
-We found the answer and recognized it as a coideal subalgebra of the quantum group $\U$, a quantum version of the enveloping algebra of the subalgebra of $\mf{sl}(\VV)$ under some involution, which forms a quantum symmetric pair with $\U$.
+We recognized such a quantum group like object as a coideal subalgebra of the quantum group $\U$, a quantum version of the enveloping algebra of the subalgebra of $\mf{sl}(\VV)$ fixed by some involution, which forms a quantum symmetric pair with $\U$.

 Note that the formulation of Part~1 is in the setting that $\VV$ is finite-dimensional, while it is most natural to set $\VV$ to be infinite-dimensional when making connection with category $\mc O$ in Part~2.